'As bad as I've ever seen it': Imelda swamps parts of Texas with more than 3 feet of rain

 "This is my family.
 These are my kids, and I'm pregnant.
 It was scary," Zamora said through tears on Thursday at a school cafeteria-turned-evacuation center.

-NBC affiliate KMBT of Beaumont aired video of more than 50 horses being rescued at Cypress Trails Equestrian Center in Humble, about 80 miles west of Beaumont.
+NBC affiliate KBMT of Beaumont aired video of more than 50 horses being rescued at Cypress Trails Equestrian Center in Humble, about 80 miles west of Beaumont.

-Annie Rose Ramos reported from Houston.
-Alex Johnson reported from Los Angeles.
+Annie Rose Ramos reported from Houston, Alex Johnson reported from Los Angeles, and Elisha Fieldstadt reported from New York.